Lee Mack

 Lee Gordon McKillop (born 4 August 1968), known by his stage name Lee Mack, is an English comedian and actor.
-Mack’s better known work includes creating, writing and starring in sitcom Not Going Out, and featuring as a team captain on panel show Would I Lie to You?.
-In 2022, he began hosting the game show The 1% Club.
+Mack created, co-writes and stars in the sitcom Not Going Out, and is a regular team captain on the panel show Would I Lie to You?
+In 2022 he began hosting the game show The 1% Club.

 Early life

 Lee Gordon McKillop was born on 4 August 1968 in Southport, Lancashire.
 He lived above a pub until he was 12, when his parents separated.
 He attended Birkdale Primary Junior School (Bury Road), Stanley High School in Southport, and Everton High School in Blackburn.
 On leaving school, Mack worked in a bingo hall and as a stable boy.
 After working at the stable of racehorse trainer Ginger McCain in Southport for three days, he asked if he could ride one of the horses, to which the trainer agreed.
 Without realising, Mack then chose Red Rum as the first horse he would ride.

 Mack then became a Bluecoat entertainer at the Pontins holiday resort at Hemsby in Norfolk.
 He was sacked after appearing on stage drunk one night, forgetting a joke and insulting an audience member.
 He then worked for six months at Pontins in Morecambe.

-Mack went on to have various other jobs, and performed his first "open mic" slot in 1994, while studying at Brunel University, from where he graduated with a degree in Drama.
+Mack went on to have various other jobs, and performed his first "open mic" slot in 1994, while studying at Brunel University, from where he graduated with a degree in drama.
 Within 18 months he was a full-time comedian.